mks786/EmpowerID/README.md

 └── docker-compose
 ```
 - **Core** <br/>
-It defines the building blocks and abstractions used on all underlying projects.
-Its nature is very abstract, with no implementations.
+Defines abstract building blocks utilized across all projects.

 - **Core.Infrastructure** <br/>
-It holds some abstractions and implementation for infrastructure to be used by all microservices and underlying dependencies.
+Contains abstractions and infrastructure implementations for use by microservices and their dependencies.

-- **Crosscutting** <br/>
+- **Identity § Gateway** <br/>
-It contains project implementations that cross-cut all microservices, such as `IdentityServer` and `API gateway`.
+Encompasses project implementations that intersect multiple microservices, such as  `IdentityServer` and  `API Gateway `.

 - **Services** <br/>
-The microservices composing the backend are built to be as simple as possible, structured as a vertically sliced structure with  `API`, `Application`, `Domain,` and `Infrastructure.`
+Backend microservices are structured in a vertically sliced manner with `API`, `Application`, `Domain`, and `Infrastructure` layers.
     ```
       ├── EmpowerID.Posts
       │   ├── API